rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ### Sketch

 #### Should I always update Sketch versions when it tells me to?
 Yes!
 You should update Sketch when a new version is available.
 Note that a major Sketch release may prevent the UI Toolkit from loading.
-You can update Sketch using REI’s Self Service application.
+You can update Sketch using REI's Self Service application.

 #### Can I break the Library?
-You cannot break or change the library when viewing the library in your project files or having the UI Toolkit opened “Untracked”
+You cannot break or change the library when viewing the library in your project files or having the UI Toolkit opened "Untracked"

 #### How can I fix a bug or make an improvement to the toolkit?
 You can create a branch of the Cedar library to make the changes yourself, or reach out to the Cedar team using the [#cedar-user-support][cedar-user-support-link] Slack channel to report a bug.